 What is akathisia?

 Akathisia is an extremely distressing neurological disorder that most often causes severe agitation, an inability to remain still, and an overwhelming sense of terror.
 It primarily occurs as a medication side effect or withdrawal syndrome and is so torturous that it can lead to suicide.
-Akathisia is far more common than has been reported in the past and remains dangerously under-recognized, under-diagnosed and under-reported today.1
+Akathisia is far more common than has been reported in the past and remains dangerously under-recognized, under-diagnosed, and under-reported today.1

 “There are two sides to akathisia.
 One is outer restlessness that you can observe, but the other, much more important one, is an extraordinary state of terror inside a person” ~ Joseph Glenmullen, M.D.